Belgium says finds virus in prime minister's office computers

 It did not publish the emails.

-Separately, Belgium is investigating suspected foreign state espionage against its main telecoms company, Belgacom BCOM.BR, the top carrier of voice traffic in Africa and the Middle East.
+Separately, Belgium is investigating suspected foreign state espionage against its main telecoms company, Belgacom, the top carrier of voice traffic in Africa and the Middle East.
 The company filed a complaint that several of its servers and computers had been hacked.
 (Reporting by Claire Davenport; Editing by Sonya Hepinstall)